abu18saud/Angular-NestJS/ NestJS RESTful API/SqlCommands.md

 # Note
 In PostgreSQL, TIMESTAMP WITH TIME ZONE corresponds to a date / time object in JavaScript .You can take a Date( ) object in JavaScript (as in const currentDate = new Date( ) ), which will give you and directly deposit that value into a PostgreSQL database.

+- SQL's DISTINCT keyword can be used to return all unique instances of a value within a database column while removing duplicates.